emsesp/EMS-ESP32/README.md

 - Add the ESP8266 boards (from Preferences add Additional Board URL `http://arduino.esp8266.com/stable/package_esp8266com_index.json`)
 - Go to Boards Manager and install ESP8266 2.4.x platform
 - Select your ESP8266 from Tools->Boards and the correct port with Tools->Port
-- From the Library Manager install ArduinoJson 5.13.x, PubSubClient 2.6.x, CRC32 and Time
+- From the Library Manager install the needed libraries from platformio.ini such as ArduinoJson 5.13.x, PubSubClient 2.6.x, CRC32 and Time
 - The Arduino IDE doesn't have a common way to set build flags (ugh!) so you'll need to un-comment these lines in `boiler.ino`:

 ```c